Push Day Workout Routine: 7 Best Exercises Ranked (Study)

 There are a number of push pull legs routine PPL routine programs that are available to lifters to suit their different training goals and their level of advancement in training, whether beginners or advanced.

-The 5 day push pull workout and 4 day push pull workout routine samples below include both push and pull days and there is a push day routine that is tailored for lifters looking to increase their strength and one for those who are looking to increase hypertrophy rates.
+The 5-day push-pull workout and 4-day push-pull workout routine samples below include both push and pull days, and there is a push-day routine that is tailored for lifters looking to increase their strength and one for those who are looking to increase hypertrophy rates.

-Push Day Workout Routine for Strength
+Push Day Workout Regimen for Strength

 This is a sample push day that is done for strength and is similar to the Coolcicada PPL push pull legs routine Bodybuilding forum vs reddit PPL routine that was famously made by Reddit user Coolcicada.
 The routine garnered popularity on the social media platform, a testament to the effectiveness of PPL programs generally.